cyng93/C-c-test/README.md

 # Usage
 - Place C-c-test in your C-minus compiler project directory, and that's all!

+- There is a directory corresponding to every sub-system of Compiler, which tests sits in each directory. i.e., directory `scanner_test` consists of testes that helps to test scanner.

-- We are assuming that the there's a Makefile that could generate `scanner` which we will then use to run the test.
+- For each subsystem, we assumed that there should be corresponding rule in Makefile so `run_test.sh` can generate corresponding executable binary to run the test.

-- run `run_test.sh` for usage.
+- Run `run_test.sh` in each directory for usage.